bukowskis/line_up/README.md

 if LineUp.push :otherApp, :SomeJob, 12345, some: thing
 # Yey, everything went well
 else
-# If I have the "Trouble"-gem, it has been notified and I can process the failure
+# The "Trouble"-gem, has been notified and I can process the failure if I like
 end
 ```

-If you don't have `Trouble` and anything goes wrong, an exception will be raised instead of returning `false` or `true`.

 This will enqueue to `other_app:resque:some_job` with arguments `[12345, { 'some' => 'thing' }]` and make sure that the `other_app:resque:queues` Set references the queue List.

+# Gotchas

+* `Resque.redis` MUST respond to a method called `#namespace` which takes a block and yields a new namespace.
+See [this commit](https://github.com/defunkt/redis-namespace/pull/50).
+Currently LineUp [requires a non-rubygems fork](https://github.com/bukowskis/line_up/blob/master/Gemfile) of `Redis::Namespace` in order to be able to use this cutting-edge method.
+* Currently the jobs are encoded using `MultiJson` only, not `Marshal`, feel free to commit a patch if you need the latter
+* You cannot share the `resque` root namespace.
+LineUp defaults to the `application:resque` namespace (because that's the only scenario I can think of that would make you want to use LineUp in the first place :)